sandeep-tukaram/algods/DesignAlgoDS.md

 1. Data storage: We're using v1 and v2 to keep our values somewhere
 2. Instructions: We're doing things with those values (storing them and adding them)

 This same pattern shows up everywhere - whether you're adding two numbers or building a complex search algorithm.
 Pretty neat, right?
+I call it two-part theme.
+Let's explore.

 ### 3.2 Computer Model and Basic Operations
+Algorithms run on computer.
+And it is important to have a mental model of computer.
+It is interesting to note the play of two-part theme in conceptualizing the mental model.
+Let me make this point using a bookshelf model of a computer.

 Think of a computer like your own reading corner.
 You have:
 - A comfy chair
 - A magical bookshelf